This helpful resource translates some commonly used financial terms into plain English.

 An IVA is a legal procedure for people in financial difficulty who have unsecured debts.
 It is a form of insolvency so you must be unable to pay your debts to apply for an IVA.
 You need an Insolvency Practitioner (IP) to arrange an individual voluntary arrangement.

-Lender is an organization or business that provides finance options to those looking to borrow money.
+A lender is an organisation or business that provides credit options to those looking to borrow money.

-A contract agreed between an applicant borrower and a lender which regulates the mutual promises made by each party including when the borrow money will be repaid.
+A contract agreed between an applicant borrower and a lender which regulates the mutual promises made by each party including when the borrowed money will be repaid.

 A loan agreement states the interest rate, the repayment period, the collateral (if any) and any special terms.